apliteni/docker-keitaro-php/README.md

-# keitaro-php
+# PHP images
-A PHP-FPM image with all the dependencies to run automated tests
+PHP images to run Keitaro automated tests

+## How to update

+    ./update.sh